General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Introduction

 These factors---the diversity, scale, and tacity---clearly indicate that the full complexity of chemistry cannot be captured using standard approaches with bespoke representations based on structured data.\autocite{jablonka2022making} Fully addressing the challenges imposed by chemistry requires the development of \gls{ml} systems that can handle diverse, \enquote{fuzzy}, data instances and have transferable capabilities to leverage low amounts of data. \\

-\emph{Foundation Models} are such models that can easily adapt to new settings and deal with diverse, fuzzy inputs.
+\enquote{Foundation model} has become a popular term for large pretrained models that serve as a basis for various downstream tasks.
 The first comprehensive description of such models was provided by \textcite{bommasani2021opportunities}, who also coined the term \enquote{foundation models}.
 In the chemical literature, this term has different connotations.
-We make the distinction between \glspl{gpm} such as \glspl{llm} \autocite{zhang2024chemllm,, guo2025deepseek, openai2023gpt04, anthropic2025system, livne2024nach0, brown2020language} and domain-specific models with \gls{sota} performance in a subset of tasks, such as machine-learning interatomic potentials.\autocite{ahmad2022chemberta,floge2024oneprot,batatia2023foundation,Chen_2022,unke2021machine}
+In many cases, however, the term is used to represent a domain‑specific, state‑of‑the‑art model limited to one input modality (e.g., amino acid sequences, crystal structures).
+Here, we make the distinction between what we term \glspl{gpm}, such as \glspl{llm} \autocite{zhang2024chemllm, guo2025deepseek, openai2023gpt04, anthropic2025system, brown2020language} and domain-specific models with \gls{sota} performance in a subset of tasks, such as machine-learning interatomic potentials.\autocite{batatia2023foundation,Chen_2022,unke2021machine} We adopt the term \glspl{gpm} to avoid the semantic overlap caused by \enquote{foundation model} and to signal the breadth of applicability that we seek to emphasize.

-As we will show in the following, \glspl{gpm}---models designed to generalize across a wide range of tasks and domains with minimal task-specific modifications, typically pre-trained on vast and diverse datasets (see \Cref{sec:taxonomy})---are better equipped than domain-specific models to leverage diverse, fuzzy inputs.
-Thus, this review article focuses on their potential to shape the future of research in the chemical sciences.\autocite{white2023future}
+A \gls{gpm} is a model that has been pre‑trained on a broad, heterogeneous corpus spanning multiple data modalities (text, images, graphs) or representations (e.g., common names, 3D coordinates, molecular images).
+It can be applied to a wide spectrum of downstream tasks that differ in objective (classification, regression, generation, reasoning), input format, and domain---ranging from natural‑language processing to chemistry and vision---with little or no task‑specific fine‑tuning.
+A \gls{gpm} supports zero‑shot, few‑shot, or transfer learning and can serve as the core component of autonomous agents.

+\Cref{tab:gpm} gives examples of how this definition can be applied.
+By decoupling the notion of \enquote{general‑purpose} from any specific architecture or modality, we aim to foster creative exploration of models that are better aligned with the data characteristics and scientific goals of chemistry.
+We hope to contribute to this by addressing chemists and computer scientists, by providing technical background, a consistent terminology, and explaining key technical terminology in a \hyperref[glossary]{glossary} at the end of the manuscript.